EU-Agricultural impact, resilience video series

-H.E., The Ambassador of the European Union Delegation to Ghana, H.E Diana Acconcia, has described her engagements with agri-women she met during her visit as the best moments of her visit.
+H.E., The Ambassador of the European Union Delegation to Ghana, H.E Diana Acconcia, as part of her visit to Tamale, interacted with a number of rural women farmers and agri-processors.

+During a dinner get-together with the women, she urged them to continue working hard and instil confidence and respect in their children.

 She said in spite of their socio-economic challenges, the agri-women were very aspirational, “they want to improve their businesses, produce more and better,” she noted.